 India possesses one of the largest livestock populations in the world, including cattle, buffaloes, sheep, and goats.
 As per the 20th Livestock Census (2019), India is home to over 148 million goats, making it the second-largest goat population globally after China.
 The growth of the goat population over the past few decades signals an increased preference for small ruminants among rural farmers, primarily due to their low maintenance cost, adaptability, and potential for income generation.

-Livestock rearing provides significant employment opportunities and is a crucial income source for rural populations.Goat farming plays a crucial role in the rural economy of Tamil Nadu, particularly among small and marginal farmers and landless labourers.
-With its adaptability to diverse agro-climatic conditions, low investment requirement, and relatively quick returns, goat rearing has emerged as a sustainable livelihood option in the state.Livestock farming plays a vital role in the rural economy of India, providing livelihood, food security, and supplementary income to millions of small and marginal farmers.
+Livestock rearing provided significant employment opportunities and is a crucial income source for rural populations.Goat farming plays a crucial role in the rural economy of Tamil Nadu, particularly among small and marginal farmers and landless labourers.
+With its adaptability to diverse agro-climatic conditions, low investment requirement, and relatively quick returns, goat rearing had emerged as a sustainable livelihood option in the state.Livestock farming played a vital role in the rural economy of India, providing livelihood, food security, and supplementary income to millions of small and marginal farmers.
 Among various livestock, goat rearing stands out as a preferred enterprise due to its low capital requirement, short gestation period, and adaptability to diverse agro-climatic conditions.
 In particular, goats are often referred to as the "poor man's cow" because of their potential to contribute significantly to poverty alleviation and nutritional security (Birthal& Ali, 2005).Tamil Nadu, with its diverse agro-climatic zones, is one of the leading states in India for goat farming.
-Within the state, Kallakurichi district—which was recently carved out from Villupuram—has emerged as an important region for small ruminant farming.
+Within the state, Kallakurichi district—which was recently carved out from Villupuram—has emerged as an important region for small ruminant farming because of…………...
 The district's rural economy is heavily reliant on agriculture and allied activities, and goat farming serves as a major source of income for landless labourers and marginal farmers.
 It supports rural households by providing a continuous source of income through milk, meat, and manure (Kumar et al., 2010).The livestock sector contributes about 5.63% to Tamil Nadu’s Gross State Value Added (GSVA) and 43.70% to agriculture and allied activities.
-Goats are known as ‘Poor man’s cow’ and are mostly associated with poor, landless and marginal farmers.
+Goats are known as ‘Poor man’s cow’(Avoid repeat connotation) and are mostly associated with poor, landless and marginal farmers.
 Goat rearing is one of the most remunerative farming enterprises in India, providing income, employment and nutritional security to millions of marginal, small farmers and agricultural labourers.
 According to the 20th livestock census, the Indian goat population is 148.9 million among which Tamil Nadu ranks 7th with a goat population of 98.88 lakh Nos.In Tamil Nadu, the goat population is evenly distributed in rural villages throughout the state.
 Hence the present study was focused on the rural village population in the Kallakurichi district of Tamil Nadu.
 Understanding the socio-economic profile of goat farmers is essential to design targeted interventions and policies that can enhance productivity, sustainability, and livelihood security.
 Socio-economic factors such as education level, landholding size, herd size, income, access to veterinary services, and credit facilities significantly influence the management practices and profitability of goat farming enterprises.
 Despite the economic importance of goat farming in Kallakurichi, there is limited empirical data on the socio-economic conditions of goat farmers in the district.
 This study aims to bridge this knowledge gap by analyzing the socio-economic characteristics of goat farmers in Kallakurichi district.
 It explores aspects such as demographic profile, resource availability, income pattern, and challenges faced by the farmers.
 The findings are expected to inform policy recommendations for improving the socio-economic status of rural goat farmers and promoting sustainable livestock development in the region.

 Materials and Methods